ashutosh3060/ML_Models/README.md

 This repository contains codes for a Machine Learning project.

-Life cycle of a Machine Learning Project
+Life cycle of a Machine Learning Project:

 1. Data Extraction
 2. Exploratory Data Analysis